-The programme International Perspectives in Teaching and Learning (IPT&L) is an interactive two-days training programme for teaching coordinators and curriculum developers in international programmes, focusing on what it takes to organize a good degree programme from an international point of view.
+IPT&L or 'International Perspectives in Teaching and Learning' addresses the needs of teaching coordinators and curriculum developers of international programmes, focusing on what it takes to organize a good degree programme from an international point of view.

-In this framework the programme centers around the following main questions: What makes our English-taught programmes international?
+IPT&L centers around the following main questions: What makes our English-taught programmes international?
 How to use diversity as a resource in the international classroom?
 How to adjust our policies to realize our vision on internationalization?
 How to implement adequate support for our students and staff?

 Further, IPT&L focuses on how culture influences teaching and learning around a specific set of intercultural themes.
 By bringing together coordinators of Bachelor's and Master's degree programmes relevant topics will be addressed such as interaction, expectations, assessment, group work etc..